 Resource2024 | Image generated by ChatGPT

 In today's professional landscape, where workplace ethics and interpersonal relations are increasingly scrutinized, the importance of HR professionals and operational leaders in upholding a culture of dignity, inclusivity, and empowerment cannot be overstated.
-These stewards of workplace culture face the challenge of navigating the murky waters of 'Quid Pro Quo' sexual harassment, a particularly pernicious form of misconduct that exploits power imbalances to undermine employee well-being and organizational integrity.
+These stewards of workplace culture face the challenge of navigating the murky waters of quid pro quo harassment, a particularly pernicious form of misconduct that exploits power imbalances to undermine employee well-being and organizational integrity.

 This guide aims to illuminate the issue of quid pro quo harassment, delving into its definitions, ramifications, and strategies for eradication.
 It is crafted for those dedicated to creating work environments where safety and respect prevail.